The following post is from Becky of Clean Mama: Clean Your Bathrooms in 15 Minutes (or Less)

 Once you have your supplies, get ready to move – you’ll need to move quickly if you want to start and finish in 15 minutes.

-- clean toilet with toilet brush
+- clean the toilet with a toilet brush

 - let the cleaner sit for a few minutes to completely clean and disinfect